Monopole and instanton effects in QCD: Introduction

 In numerical calculations, however, the fermions, which do not preserve the chiral symmetry in lattice gauge theory, are mainly used in the formulation of quarks.
 Moreover, the quantitative relation between magnetic monopoles and instantons is not clear because monopoles are defined as three-dimensional objects, whereas instantons are defined as four-dimensional objects.

 In the present studies, we introduce the monopole and anti-monopole into the QCD vacuum of the quenched SU(3) by applying the monopole creation operator~\cite{Bonati2, DiGH3} to the vacuum.
 We generate the configurations by varying the values of the magnetic charges of the monopole and anti-monopole.
 We then calculate the eigenvalues and eigenvectors of the Dirac operator of the overlap fermions using these configurations.
 The Dirac operator of the overlap fermions, which is defined in lattice gauge theory, preserves the exact chiral symmetry in the continuum limit~\cite{Ginsparg1, Neuberger1, Neuberger2, Lusher1, Chandrasekharan1}.
-We have attempted to show the quantitative relations between monopoles, instantons, and chiral symmetry breaking.
-We have already demonstrated the following results~\cite{DiGH3, DiGH4, DiGHP1, DiGH5}. \begin{itemize} \item The eigenstate of the monopole creation operator becomes a coherent state.
-The monopole creation operator makes only long monopole loops in the QCD vacuum, and the monopole loops become long with increasing values of the magnetic charges.
+We have attempted to show the quantitative relations among monopoles, instantons, and chiral symmetry breaking, and we have already demonstrated the following results~\cite{DiGH3, DiGH4, DiGHP1, DiGH5}. \begin{itemize} \item The monopole creation operator makes only long monopole loops in the QCD vacuum, and the monopole loops become long with increasing values of the magnetic charges.

 \item The total number of instantons and anti-instantons is correctly estimated from the topological charges.

 \item The monopole of a magnetic charge +1 and the anti-monopole of a magnetic charge -1 make one instanton or one anti-instanton.